Qixiong ruqun: Ming dynasty

 The Tang dynasty-style high-waisted skirt which tied to the chest area (just below the bust-line) and was worn with a short and very tight sleeved jacket was revived in the early and middle Ming dynasty when it was especially worn by young women.
 This strongly influenced the development of the Korean hanbok.

 Spring Morning in the Han Palace, by the Ming dynasty painter Qiu Ying.

 Spring Morning in the Han Palace, by the Ming dynasty painter Qiu Ying.

-Modern time
+Modern wear

-In modern times with the increasing popularity of hanfu and driven by the hanfu movement, the qixiong ruqun gained high popularity among young women.
+In modern times with the increasing popularity of hanfu and driven by the hanfu movement, the qixiong ruqun gained popularity among young women.
 The modern qixiong ruqun is controversial due to the rarity of unearthed historical clothing.

 The modern qixiong ruqun which is found on the current market comes into two forms: